Saevel/spark-sql-workshop/README.md

         ("id" column) of employees from the given "department" earning between "minSalary" and "maxSalary".

         Run the "EmployeeSalaryLensTest" to verify the correctness of your implementation.

+    Task 3: Aggregations & Functions

+        Implement the "apply" method in "prv.saevel.spark.sql.workshop.aggregations.SalaryStatistics" so that it takes three DataFrames: "employees", "assignments" and "salaries", containing Employee, Assignment and Salary data, respectively and for each of the available departments, calculates:

+            * average salary within the department ("salary_avg")
+            * standard deviation (from population) of the salary within the department ("salary_stddev")
+            * total count of all employees in the department ("employee_count")

+        and return all of them in a DataFrame, which, for each record, also contains the "department" field.
+In the implementation, make use of functions available in the "org.apache.spark.sql.functions" package.

+        Run the "SalaryStatisticsTest" to verify the correctness of your implementation.